berkonat/APSOgenEAM/README.md

 Initially, this code is written to develop Cu-Ni alloy potential as it is detailed in [Berk Onat and Sondan Durukanoğlu 2014 J. Phys.: Condens.
 Matter 26 035404](http://iopscience.iop.org/article/10.1088/0953-8984/26/3/035404).

-As it is stated in the LICENCE of this code, any publication that uses this code and/or the results of this code should cite the paper: [Berk Onat and Sondan Durukanoğlu 2014 J. Phys.: Condens.
+As it is stated in the LICENCE of this code, any publication that uses this code and/or the results of this code should cite the following paper: [Berk Onat and Sondan Durukanoğlu 2014 J. Phys.: Condens.
 Matter 26 035404](http://iopscience.iop.org/article/10.1088/0953-8984/26/3/035404)

 ### How to Compile
 mpif77 APSOgenEAM.f -o APSOgenEAM.x